arcadiapage/arcadiapage.github.io/aboutme.md

 Go through this guide in order or run towards whatever calls to you, because this space is for wandering.

 Take your time.
-Start any where you want, any way you want.
+Start any where you want, anyway you want.

 <h1><a id="places-and-spaces">Places and Spaces</a></h1>